vista-art/fragmentcolor/docs/api/scene/material/pbr.md

 renders as a clean white surface under the default light rather than dark gunmetal.

+The five glTF texture slots (`base_color_map`, `metallic_roughness_map`, `normal_map`, `occlusion_map`, `emissive_map`) start unbound; the renderer
-`pbr` takes the `Renderer` so it can seed each of the five glTF texture slots with a sensible 1×1 default pulled from the renderer's lazy texture cache.
-That way the underlying shader has every binding it needs out of the box and the per-factor render is correct even when no map is attached.
+resolves each one to a sensible 1×1 default from its lazy texture cache the first time a Pass renders the Material.
+That way the underlying shader has every binding it needs and the per-factor render is correct even when no map is attached.
 Call the texture setters to override any of them.

 The shader uses: